-Imagine the entire sky lighting up in a massive dance, bursting out in a green flame above you, swirling around your head, and waving in color.
+Imagine the entire sky lighting up in a massive dance, bursting out in a green flame above you, swirling around your head, and waving in colour.
 You don’t know where to look.
 It is everywhere.
 And the night is bright.
 Even if just for a moment.

-Many come to Iceland to experience the great natural phenomenon of the Aurora Borealis, also called northern lights.
+Many come to Iceland to experience the great natural phenomenon of the Aurora Borealis, also called the northern lights.
 Still, even though it can fill the whole sky, it’s easily missed.
 Finding the northern lights isn’t hard if they are out, but you have to have luck, patience, dedication, warm clothing, and more luck.
-The greatest way to increase this chance of catching the dancing lights in the sky is knowing how and when to look for them.
+The greatest way to increase this chance of catching the dancing lights in the sky is by knowing how and when to look for them.
 So here is everything you need to know about the northern lights.

 When is the best time to see the northern lights?